Smart Tickets

 Overview

 Spiro's Smart Tickets module facilitates efficient management of customer issues, feedback, and support questions while providing greater visibility into customer account health for your overall organization.
 Tickets can be created manually within Spiro or created automatically from a support email or a form on your website.
-Support agents can easily review, manage, and respond to customers via Spiro's built-in communications channels (calling, text, and email) directly from a ticket.
+Support agents can easily review, manage and respond to customers via Spiro's built-in communications channels (calling, text and email) directly from a ticket.
 Smart Tickets will also be accessible when configuring Smart Assistant Rules, allowing support teams to build powerful workflows to ensure customer issues are always addressed promptly.

 Configuring Smart Tickets